Last Updated on November 22, 2023

 - Lumbosacral back support

-If non operative methods fail, surgery should be considered.
-However there are certain conditions where surgery is indicated without considering option of non operative treatment
+If nonoperative methods fail even after treatment for 6 weeks, surgery should be considered.
+However, there are certain conditions where surgery is indicated without considering the option of nonoperative treatment

 - Significant neurological deficit

-Note: A recent study has found that 1-year outcomes were similar for patients assigned to early surgery and those assigned to conservative treatment with eventual surgery if needed, but the rates of pain relief and of perceived recovery were faster for those assigned to early surgery.
-Thus patient decision and pain tolerance become important part of surgical decision.
+Note: Studies have found that 1-year outcomes were similar for patients assigned to early surgery and those assigned to conservative treatment with eventual surgery if needed, but the rates of pain relief and of perceived recovery were faster for those assigned to early surgery.
+Thus patient decision and pain tolerance become factors for surgical decisions.

 - Intradiscal electrothermal Therapy